zulubo/VHSEffect/README.md

 # VHSEffect
 I found myself disappointed with a lot of VHS style post effects in games, they tend to just throw some horizontal chromatic aberration and noise and call it a day.
 I studied the artifacts of real VHS encoding and created this much more realistic image effect.

+<b>This effect is for Unity's Post Processing package in the built-in render pipeline.</b>

 ![screenshot](/Assets/Samples/screenshot.png)

 The elements of this effect are: